MicrosoftDocs/azure-docs/articles/azure-monitor/logs/logs-data-export.md

   - Brazil south east
   - Norway East
   - UAE North
-- You can create two export rules in a workspace -- in can be one rule to event hub and one rule to storage account.
+- You can create two export rules in a workspace -- there can be one rule to event hub and one rule to storage account.
 - The destination storage account or event hub must be in the same region as the Log Analytics workspace.
-- Names of tables to be exported can be no longer than 60 characters for a storage account and no more than 47 characters to an event hub.
+- Names of tables to be exported can be no longer than 60 characters for a storage account and no more than 47 characters for an event hub.
 Tables with longer names will not be exported.
-- Append blob support for Azure Data Lake Storage is now in [limited public preview](https://azure.microsoft.com/updates/append-blob-support-for-azure-data-lake-storage-preview/)
+- Append blob support for Azure Data Lake Storage is now in [limited public preview](https://azure.microsoft.com/updates/append-blob-support-for-azure-data-lake-storage-preview/).

 ## Data completeness
 Data export will continue to retry sending data for up to 30 minutes in the event that the destination is unavailable.
 If it's still unavailable after 30 minutes then data will be discarded until the destination becomes available.

 ## Cost
 There are currently no additional charges for the data export feature.
-Pricing for data export will be announced in the future and a notice provided prior to start of billing.
+Pricing for data export will be announced in the future and a notice period provided prior to the start of billing.
 If you choose to continue using data export after the notice period, you will be billed at the applicable rate.

 ## Export destinations